How to Properly Wash Cloth Diapers in HE and non-HE Washing Machines

 PREWASH: Start prewash by selecting cycle with at least 6 minutes of agitation to remove bulk of the soil.
 Depending on your washing machine model this cycle might be called “Heavy Duty”, “Cotton”, “Normal”, or “Regular”.
 Use cold or warm water with small amount of detergent (up to line 1 or half a cap, depending on the detergent of your choice).
 If you have hard water, add some water softener as well.

 MAIN WASH: For main wash choose longest cycle with the strongest agitation.
 It’s commonly labeled as “Heavy Duty”, “Power Wash”, or “Super Wash”.
 With synthetic detergents you can use any water temperature.
-With plant based detergents it is recommended to use hot water for best results.
-Keep in mind, water temperature should not exceed 140F, high temperatures can greatly shorten life of cloth diapers.
+With plant based detergents it is recommended to use warm water for best results.

 Use full amount of detergent as recommended for heavily soiled load.
 You may need to add a bit more, if using plant based or free & clear detergent.
 If you have hard water, add some water softener to your load.